Meet the cast of The Handmaid's Tale series three

 Alexis Bledel plays Emily/Ofglen/Ofjoseph

 Who is Emily/Ofglen?
 Ofglen, formerly known as Emily, was the handmaid of Commander Glen.
 After being assigned as Offred’s shopping partner, they made friends.
 But when Emily had a lesbian affair with a Martha (house servant) she was punished with genital mutilation.
-Emily then ran over a guard in a bid to escape, and spent much of season two in the colonies.
+In an act of defiance Emily then ran over a guard, and spent much of season two in the colonies.

-However, after joining the household of Joseph Lawrence (who’s secretly on the side of the resistance), she was granted a chance at escaping to Canada, along with June’s baby daughter Nicole.
+However, after returning to Gilead society and joining the household of Joseph Lawrence (who’s secretly on the side of the resistance), she was granted a chance at escaping to Canada, along with June’s baby daughter Nicole.

 Where have I seen Alexis Bledel before?
 Yes, that’s Rory from Gilmore Girls.
 But like Elisabeth Moss she is also a Mad Men star, having played Beth Dawes in 2012.
 She met and then went on to marry Mad Men actor Vincent Kartheiser, who starred as Pete Campbell.